-- (b) the Falkland Islands and South Georgia and the South Sandwich Islands subject to the modification set out in Schedule 3, and - (c) St Helena, Ascension and Tristan da Cunha as set out in Schedule 4.
+(b) the Falkland Islands and South Georgia and the South Sandwich Islands subject to paragraph 2(2) of Schedule 2.

-(3) Article 14 applies to the Sovereign Base Areas of Akrotiri and Dhekelia as set out in Schedule 2.
+(3) Article 14 applies to the Sovereign Base Areas of Akrotiri and Dhekelia as set out in paragraph 3 of Schedule 2.